-These are easy to make, and even easier to eat!!
+These Vegan Cheesy Spinach Triangles are easy to make, and even easier to eat!!
 Yummy, crunchy cheezy triangles of deliciousness.
-Stuffed with spinach (or chard) and a hit of dill, they’re reminiscent of a Greek pie, but veganised and made cute for eating whilst chatting and sipping wine.
+Stuffed with spinach (or chard) and a hit of dill, they’re reminiscent of that Greek pie, spanakopita, but veganised and made cute for eating whilst chatting and sipping wine.

 I love veganising old favourite recipes and surprising my friends and family with them at parties or when they’re over for a small dinner or drinks gathering and these little triangular pies are a perfect example of that.
 I don’t think anyone who has eaten them hasn’t loved them, and come back for seconds, or even thirds.

 Filo pastry is easy to buy in most supermarkets.
 If you buy it frozen, make sure you thaw it overnight in the fridge so it is easy to work with.
 It needs to have olive oil slicked between the layers for a crunchy golden finish.
-To create the triangle shape, I oil one sheet of filo, cut it in half length-ways and fold it in half so I have a long, thin piece of pastry.
-I then put a little bit of filling in a sort of triangle shape at the bottom short edge, and fold it up in a triangle shape until I reach the top.
+To create the triangle shape, I cut sheets of filo pastry into thirds (on the long side) then slick with oil. .
+I then put a little bit of filling in a sort of triangle shape at the top short edge, and fold it up in a triangle shape until I reach the top.
 The first few always look a bit dodgy, but they taste great, so no one will care!

-Make loads of these for a party, and chill, ready to reheat and crisp up again in the oven to serve to guests.
-Or just keep some in the deep freeze ready to heat up for snacks!
+Make loads of these yummy Vegan Cheesy Spinach Triangles for a party, and chill, ready to reheat and crisp up again in the oven to serve to guests.
+Or just keep some in the freezer ready to heat up for snacks!

 A delicious canape or appetiser that is full of delicious cheezy spinach flavour wrapped in crunchy filo pastry.
 Perfect for parties!